 - places with poor lighting

 There’s one major difference between slip-and-fall accidents on CTA property and those that occur elsewhere.
 Whenever you are making a claim against the CTA, you must do so within one year of the date of the incident.
 With other types of accidents, the statute of limitations is usually two years.
-(Also, there is no longer a requirement that you must file notice of an accident that occurred on CTA property within six months; that proviso was repealed back in June of 2009.)

 People who are injured in a slip-and-fall accident on CTA property may be eligible to collect reimbursement for medical expenses, lost wages from missed time at work, and possibly even monetary damages for pain and suffering as part of a personal injury lawsuit against the agency.
 However, they would need to prove that the accident was caused by the negligence of the CTA or its employees in order for the lawsuit to be successful.